-The bill, S.B.
-No. 33, aims to enhance local emergency warning systems operated by municipalities and counties in Texas.
-It introduces a new section, 418.1103, to the Government Code, which defines "contact information" and allows political subdivisions to contract with the department for the disclosure of residents' contact information, provided they consent to participate in the emergency warning system.
-Additionally, participants can request removal from the system and choose to receive alerts in both English and Spanish.
+The bill, introduced by Senator Eckhardt, amends the Government Code and Transportation Code to enhance local emergency warning systems operated by municipalities and counties in Texas.
+It establishes a new section, 418.1103, which allows political subdivisions to contract with the department to obtain the contact information of residents who consent to participate in emergency warning systems.
+Residents can request removal from the system and choose to receive alerts in both English and Spanish.
+Additionally, the bill introduces Section 521.016, which permits individuals applying for or renewing a driver's license to voluntarily consent to participate in local emergency warning systems and authorize the disclosure of their contact information to relevant municipalities or counties.

 Statutes affected: